Posts Tagged ‘Interior Design’

 Via: Zillow Digs

 The floor in this playroom consists of the same foam tiles that nurseries use to keep kids safe.
 The bright colors excite the senses, making this a fun place for kids to play in.
 As an added bonus, buying these tiles for your home will likely be cheaper than opting for wall-to-wall carpeting or another floor covering.
+Try using this flooring to create amazing playrooms.

 Make it Fun